© Denzil Green

 Because it is flaky, you would need three teaspoons of Maldon salt to equal in weight 1 teaspoon of finely-ground table salt.
 However, because in most recipes you really don’t need as much salt as they call for, you can just substitute measure for measure; 1 teaspoon for 1 teaspoon.
 That being said, it’s a waste to use Maldon in cooking.
 Reserve it for use as a finishing salt at the table.

-The company was established in 1882 by Thomas Elsey Bland, who bought out a previous saltworks that had been established in 1822 / 23.
-In 1922, it was sold to the family that now runs it (as of 2005.)
+An early 19th century saltworks was established on the site in 1822 / 23.
+In 1882, the saltworks was bought out by Thomas Elsey Bland.
+In 1922, it was sold to the family that now runs it (as of 2017.)

 Literature & Lore

 “When I have said this I think I have done Malden justice, and said all of it that there is to be said, unless I should run into the old story of its antiquity, and tell you it was a Roman colony in the time of Vespasian, and that it was called Camolodunum.
 How the Britons, under Queen Boadicea, in revenge for the Romans’ ill-usage of her – for indeed they used her majesty ill – they stripped her naked and whipped her publicly through their streets for some affront she had given them.
 I say how for this she raised the Britons round the country, overpowered, and cut in pieces the Tenth Legion, killed above eighty thousand Romans, and destroyed the colony; but was afterwards overthrown in a great battle, and sixty thousand Britons slain.
 I say, unless I should enter into this story, I have nothing more to say of Malden, and, as for that story, it is so fully related by Mr. Camden in his history of the Romans in Britain at the beginning of his “Britannia,” that I need only refer the reader to it, and go on with my journey.” — Daniel Dafoe, Tour through the Eastern Counties of England, 1724.